chexum/nnzoom/README.md

 Currently supported
 -------------------

-- deflate with "gzip" with any versions.
+- Deflate with "gzip" with any versions.
 Many of the "--rsyncable" patches provide slightly different bitstreams, so ideally, these need to be kept as a separate executable.
 Also gzip 1.2.4 sometimes compressed the final bytes differently.

-- deflate with "minigzip" and/or a zlib based tool.
+- Deflate with "minigzip" and/or a zlib based tool.

-- deflate with "pigz", which has rsyncable as an option by default.
+- Deflate with "pigz", which has rsyncable as an option by default.

-- as a test, "zopfli", and "7z -tgzip"
+- As a test, "zopfli", and "7z -tgzip"

+TODO
+====

+- Other compression tools (bzip2, xz)
+- older "libatomic_ops" and "gc" tarballs use a too good compression which is not pigz/zopfli/7z
+- Older "libz" likewise (wonder why?)
+- Check if BSD is really using zlib which I called minigzip